solomonantony/fall24-cis650again/README.md

 # teaching
-Teaching related resources for students' use
+This repository holds all the teaching-related resources that I make available for my students' use.